VishnuTeja0007/Weather-Guru/Readme.md

 6. Responsive Design

 ## Project Structure
 This project is a simple webpage using html, tailwind, vanilla css, js which is not very complex and can easily understood by looking at root directory .
 The root directory contains a folder Asssets and images folder inside of this for images organising. .
-The main code files are present in the root folder.
+The main code files are present in the src folder.

 ## Installation